JVHallam/kata_gatsby/markdown_site/1_hello_world.md

 * Create the src/pages/markdown directory
     * Put in some markdown pages
         * first.md
-            * Give it the heading "#First Page"
+            * Give it the heading "# First Page"
+            * Give it the paragraph "Hey, this is the first page!"
         * second.md
-            * Give it the heading "#Second Page"
+            * Give it the heading "# Second Page"
+            * Give it the paragraph "Hey, this is the second page!"

     * Give them a #title and a paragraph of text

     * These are now the content

-* Handle the markdown remark dependancies:
-    * npm install gatsby-transformer-remark

-    * Add this to the gatsby-config.js, into the plugins array
-        * "gatsby-transformer-remark"

 * Routing
     * Create the file: